Seke Chimutengwende is a choreographer, performer, movement director and teacher.

 Seke began making choreographies in 2011, including The Time Travel Piece, a semi-finalist for The Place Prize 2012, and Black Holes, a collaboration with Alexandrina Hemsley, which was selected for The British Council’s Edinburgh Showcase 2019.
-Seke is currently researching a new group choreography looking at ghosts and haunted houses as metaphors for how histories of slavery and colonialism haunt the present.
+Seke is currently working on two new shows: Detective Work, a duet with Stephanie McMann, commissioned by NEUROLIVE, exploring choreography as a process of creating and solving mysteries; and Horror Project, a group choreography looking at ghosts and haunted houses as metaphors for how histories of slavery and colonialism haunt the present.

 Since 2018, Seke has also worked as a movement director for theatre productions at The Yard Theatre, Battersea Arts Centre and The Gate Theatre.

 Seke regularly teaches improvisation at The Rambert School of Ballet and Contemporary Dance, London Contemporary Dance School, The Royal Central School of Speech and Drama and Goldsmiths University.

 Photo: Eleanor Sikorski